 You are here

-Living-Learning Communities provide a community within a common course and in your residence hall with workshops, speakers, and community events.
+Living-Learning Communities provide a unique opportunity to engage with other students around a common academic or interest area.
+Most LLCs have a common course, as well as the chance to attend workshops, speakers, and events only open to those in the community.
 You’ll live and learn together.
 If you’re interested in an experience that defines your first year at State, we’ve got an experience for you!
-Consider your options carefully, because you can only be a part of one!
+Consider your options carefully, because you can only be a part of one.

 College of Technology